 Type format compact so that your diary file will not have unnecessary spaces.
+Type format short so that the numbers will appear to four decimal places.
 Put labels to mark the beginning of your work on each part of each question.
 For example, and so on.